zhujinchong/3DGS-native/readme.md

 ### 🧠 Learn Modern Graphics the Easy Way

-Explore core concepts in differentiable rendering and parallel graphics programming — no need for expensive GPUs or thousands of lines of boilerplate.
+Explore differentiable rendering and parallel graphics through clean, readable Python — no pricey GPUs, complex toolchains, or heavy C++/CUDA boilerplate needed.

 ### 📦 Minimalist & Educational

 This isn’t another massive codebase.
-It’s a clean, hackable implementation built for clarity — perfect for study, prototyping, or teaching yourself how Gaussian Splatting works.
+It’s designed for clarity and experimentation.
+Strips away complexity so you can focus on understanding how Gaussian Splatting really works.

 ![The training video](examples/example_train_lego.gif)